Is a career selling cars right for me?”

 People Buy For Their Reasons

 When it comes to automobiles, people invest for their reasons – not the salesperson’s.
 The automobile salesman’s role is to guide the prospect to the right vehicle that fits their budget, lifestyle, and needs.
 The right vehicle, of course, on their lot.
-If you work at a Subaru store, any other brand will simply not do.

 So, back to the question, “Should you be an automobile salesman?”
 The answer rests with a question, “Are you a people person?”